What is Gardnerella vaginalis?

-Gardnerella vaginalis is an infection of the vagina that can be easily diagosed and treated.
-Gardnerella Vaginalis is an infection of the female genital tract by bacteria of the Gardnerella vaginalis strain, often in combination with various anaerobic bacteria.
-It is sometimes also called bacterial vaginosis.
+Gardnerella vaginalis is an infection of the vagina that can be easily diagnosed and treated.
+It comes from the bacteria of the Gardnerella vaginalis strain, often in combination with various anaerobic bacteria.
+It is sometimes also called bacterial vaginosis or BV.

-Symptoms of infection typically include a vaginal discharge associated with a "musty" or "fishy" odor.
-The amount of discharge is quite variable, and there is little vulvar or vaginal irritation associated with this infection, but the pungent odor is usually the chief complaint.
+Symptoms of infection typically include a vaginal discharge associated with a musty or fishy odor.
+The amount of discharge varies, and there is little irritation associated with this infection.
+Odor is the main symptom, although, sometimes there are no symptoms at all.

-The treatment of choice for G vaginalis is oral metronidazole, 500 mg twice daily for 6 days.
-A single dose of 2 g has proved effective in treatment of adolescent patients, but in general a 5- to 7-day course of treatment is more effective.
+The main treatment for Gardnerella vaginalis is oral metronidazole, 500 mg twice daily for 6 days.
+A single dose of 2 g has been effective in treatment of adolescent patients, but in general, a 5-7 day course of treatment is more effective.

-Although it is recommended that sexual partners be treated simultaneously, it is unclear whether this significantly decreases the incidence of recurrent disease.
+Although it is recommended for sexual partners to be treated simultaneously, it is unclear whether this significantly decreases the incidence of recurrent disease.

 Contraindications to metronidazole include certain blood dyscrasias and central nervous system diseases.
 An important side effect is intolerance to alcohol.
 The drug is contraindicated during early pregnancy and lactation.

-Cephradine, 500 mg by mouth 4 times daily for 6 days, will eliminate G vaginalis from the vagina and relieve symptoms but has little effect on the anaerobic flora of the vagina.
+Cephradine, 500 mg by mouth 4 times daily for 6 days, will eliminate Gardnerella vaginalis from the vagina and relieve symptoms but has little effect on the anaerobic flora of the vagina.